bberkay/socket-programming-with-python/README.md

 # Socket Programming with Python
-The main goal is to practice
+The main goal is to practice, not finished

 - Simple
   - [Server.py](https://github.com/bberkay/socket-programming-with-python/blob/main/simple/server.py)